-We will announce an application window once we have raised sufficient funding to cover a round of grants.
-The Foundation will announce the application window and publish the application in advance and will disseminate this information across all of its owned-channels.
+For the first round of funding, the application period launched on Monday, January 11, 2021 and closed on Friday, January 22, 2021.
+The Foundation will announce the next application window, publish the application in advance, and disseminate information across all of its owned-channels.
 Unless otherwise restricted by donors, all donations received by the Fund will be divided evenly across the six regions outlined below.
 The Fund will award an equal number of recipients in each region according to three categories of business types outlined below.
 Donors who wish to make restricted contributions may restrict their gift to one or more of the six regions but cannot earmark specific states or types of food and beverage businesses for their contribution.

 Once we close an application window, we will continue to process applications received for each category within a region, as defined below, until we run out of funds in that region.
 Regions are defined as:

 - Region 1: CT, DE, MA, MD, ME, NH, NJ, NY, RI, VT, Washington, D.C., WV